 Happy Pride Month!

-It’s my privilege to formally introduce the 2024 edition of the New York City LGBTQIA+ Resource Guide—a comprehensive directory of organizations and services designed to address the needs of Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual individuals in the city.
-This guide serves as a reaffirmation of the New York City Comptroller Office’s ongoing commitment to celebrating and supporting LGBTQIA+ communities across the city, providing access to essential services and inclusive spaces for all.
+It is my privilege to formally introduce the 2025 edition of the New York City LGBTQIA+ Resource Guide—a comprehensive directory of organizations and services dedicated to meeting the needs of Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual individuals throughout our city.
+This guide reflects the New York City Comptroller’s Office’s continued commitment to uplifting and supporting LGBTQIA+ communities by ensuring access to essential services and inclusive spaces for all.
+The work of these organizations is more important than ever as the LGBTQIA+ community faces a dark and troubling moment in this country.

-We hope you will find this edition of the LGBTQIA+ guide to be a useful resource — and encourage you to share it colleagues, friends, and neighbors who may be interested.
-For any questions about the 2024 edition or if you would like to request a print copy, please send an email to action@comptroller.nyc.gov.
+We hope you will find this edition of the LGBTQIA+ guide to be a useful resource—and encourage you to share it with colleagues, friends, and neighbors who may be interested.
+For any questions about the 2025 edition or if you would like to request a print copy, please send an email to action@comptroller.nyc.gov.
 You can also browse the entire directory online at https://comptroller.nyc.gov/lgbtq/.
-Thank for your continued partnership.
+Thank you for your continued partnership.

 In solidarity,